Thank you for visiting the webpages of the York Centre for Asian Research (YCAR).

 Founded in 2002, YCAR continues a strong tradition of internationally recognized research in Asian Studies at York, pioneered since 1974 by the Joint Centre on Modern East Asia, and the Joint Centre for Asia Pacific Studies (both in collaboration with the University of Toronto).

-If you would like to know more about the Centre, please get in touch (firstname.lastname@example.org).
-You can also stay informed about our many activities by joining our mailing list using the boxes at the bottom of this page.
+If you would like to know more about the Centre, please get in touch (email@example.com).
+You can also stay informed about our many activities by joining our mailing list (send us an email requesting to be added to the list).
 Once again – welcome to YCAR!